dlindahl/2018.jsconf.us/content/code-of-conduct.md

 * Unwelcome sexual attention
 * Advocating for, or encouraging, any of the above behavior

+## Inclusive Language

+In our commitment to a harassment-free and inclusive environment, we strongly believe it is important to pay attention to harmful language patterns.

+### Ableism

+Words like _"crazy"_, _"dumb"_, _"insane"_ or _"lame"_ are examples of **ableist language**, devaluing and insulting people who have physical or mental disabilities.
+Its appearance often stems not from any intentional desire to offend, but from our innate sense of what it means to be normal.
+These words can be avoided by using more suitable, clearer descriptions of what we want to communicate.

+To find out more about ableism and replacement terms please [read this guide](http://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html).

+### Sexism

+Using gendered terms like _"dude"_ or _"guys"_ to address a group of people of varying genders contributes to furthering exclusion of underrepresented individuals.
+We strongly advise avoiding gendered pronouns as well as gendered terms.

+For more information please familiarize yourself with [Geek Feminism wiki guide](http://geekfeminism.wikia.com/wiki/Nonsexist_language).

 ## Enforcement

 Participants asked to stop any harassing behavior are expected to comply immediately.